kgozd/MS365AbsenceInformator/README.md

 ```
 Save it as: CredsConfig.json

-***Usine env variable would be more robust option, I used json for simplicity.
+***Using env variable would be more robust option, I used json for simplicity.